Zojirushi vs Tiger Rice Cooker

 - you want the most intuitive, least-fussy machine

-- you care about design and everyday feel
+- you care about keep-warm quality

-- you value consistency over raw power
+- you value consistency over squeezing out value

 Choose Tiger if…